corbinpage/twitter-app/README.md

 No single-character variables
 Two-spaces instead of tabs
 Single-quotes instead of double-quotes unless you are using string interpolation or escapes.
-General Rails/Ruby naming conventions for files and classes
+General Rails/Ruby naming conventions for files and classes.

 ## Future